-Have you ever owned a wool rug? if you have, you know how soft and luxurious they can feel underfoot.
-If you haven’t, I suggest starting with a small affordable one in a place where you want a soft landing like right beside your bed.
+Updated for 2022: Have you ever owned a wool rug? if you have, you know that wool fibers feel much more soft and luxurious underfoot than their synthetic counterparts.
+If you have never owned a wool rug I suggest the next time you are in the market for a new rug consider buying a small affordable one.
+Wool is a great option in a place where you want a soft landing, like right beside your bed.

 There are pros and cons to owning wool rugs.
 Wool rugs can be a big investment, but they can be so worth the price in certain rooms.